Mature Masculine

 Active Shadow: The Addict

 The Addict confuses joy with emotional highs and external fixes.
-Instead of resting in deeper, steady happiness, you chase stimulation, merging, or "feel-good" experiences.
+Instead of resting in deeper, steady happiness, we chase stimulation or "feel-good" experiences.
+Compulsive positivity: always needing things to be "up" or "fun."
+Forced cheerfulness that can't tolerate sadness or vulnerability.

 Passive Shadow: The Hermit